-Quality optimized blogs, the right nurturing strategy, content offers which are highly targeted and hit the mark with pinpoint accuracy.
-You have done it all, and yet… You aren’t sure, you aren’t sure at all.
+Quality-optimized blogs, the right nurturing strategy, and content offer that are highly targeted and hit the mark with pinpoint accuracy.
+You have done it all, and yet… You aren’t sure; you aren’t sure at all.
 Is this thing paying off?
 Am I adding revenue to my company?

 Well, no one knows for sure.
 Just 21% of marketers are saying they know how to measure content marketing ROI – so most are unsure how to create a lucrative content marketing program.

 It isn’t such a surprise, though.
-All over the internet, there is a bunch of content marketing ROI blogs and articles about different methods of improving it.
-From using Google analytics for tracking the right kind of fruitful success metrics to complicated mathematical equations.
+There are many content marketing ROI blogs and articles about different methods of improving it all over the internet, from using Google analytics for tracking the right kind of fruitful success metrics to complicated mathematical equations.

 Reality is harsh: Content marketing ROI isn’t that simple.
-But you shouldn’t let your fears control you.
+But it would be best if you didn’t let your fears control you.
 Although ROI is a big challenge, it’s not impossible at all.
-Follow on the rest of the article to finally learn these secrets.
 And make those hard-to-convince CEOs contented without having a nervous breakdown.
+Follow the rest of the article to learn these secrets finally.

 What is ROI?

-Return on investment (ROI) in content marketing is the difference between how much money you spent and how much you received from content marketing.
+Return on investment (ROI) in content marketing is the difference between how much money you spend and how much you receive from content marketing.
 We all like to calculate this in a quantitate money-making way.
 After all, doesn’t ROI imply this?
-Isn’t this what CEO’s and bosses are interested in?
-Numbers, numbers and more numbers.
+Isn’t this what CEOs and bosses are interested in?
+Numbers, numbers, and more numbers.
 Profits, cost value, pipeline growth, and revenue?
-Doesn’t this kind of things prove the success of inbound marketing efforts?
+Doesn’t this kind of thing prove the success of inbound marketing efforts?

 Well, such things are always certain when content marketing is in question.

 Content marketing has many other tangible and indirect benefits.
 Which are so easily translated into dollars.
 So, it can be hard to prove content marketing ROI.
-Some of this “soft” benefits and there are many, include:
+Some of these “soft” benefits, and there are many, include: